Molecular Fingerprints Are Strong Models for Peptide Function Prediction

 \subsubsection{BERT-based models benchmark}

-First, we compare our approach with various BERT-based models, pretrained for AMP prediction, as evaluated in \cite{BERT_benchmark}.
-They include antimicrobial peptides from 6 classic datasets, with negative samples taken from UniProt, and additionally filter the dataset using CD-HIT \cite{CDHIT} at the similarity threshold of 40\% to remove homology bias.
-The authors do not perform additional fine-tuning, since BERT models used have already been trained specifically for AMP prediction.
-They also note that parts of those datasets may even be in the pretraining datasets, to the advantage of said models on this benchmark.
-To simulate such pretraining with fingerprints and LightGBM we use the leave-one-out-dataset strategy.
-For example, when testing on ADAPTABLE dataset, we merge all other datasets into one training set, and apply CD-HIT-2D \cite{CDHIT} (threshold 40\%) to perform homology filtering, i.e., remove peptides too similar to the ones in the dataset currently used as test set.
+First, we compare our approach with BERT-based models pretrained for AMP prediction, as evaluated in \cite{BERT_benchmark}.
+This benchmark includes AMPs from six classic datasets, uses negative samples from UniProt, and applies CD-HIT \cite{CDHIT} with a $40\%$ similarity threshold to reduce homology bias.
+No additional fine-tuning is performed, as the BERT models are already trained specifically for AMP prediction, including classification heads.
+The authors also note that parts of these datasets may be present in the pretraining data, which likely benefits the BERT models on this benchmark.
+To mimic such pretraining with fingerprints and LightGBM, we adopt a leave-one-dataset-out strategy.
+For example, when evaluating on the ADAPTABLE dataset, we merge all remaining datasets into a single training set and apply CD-HIT-2D \cite{CDHIT} at a $40\%$ threshold to remove peptides overly similar to those in the test set.

-We report the results in Table \ref{table_results_bert_benchmark}, focusing on the F1 score, since all models obtain very similar AUROC scores, close to 100\%.
-For other metrics, see the Supplementary Material.
-Fingerprint-based models achieve SOTA results on all datasets, with Topological Torsion (TT) giving the best average F1 score.
-The difference depends on the dataset, but does not seem to be sensitive to the test dataset size or peptide sizes.
-For example, ADAPTABLE and DRAMP both have $\approx 4000$ peptides and their average length is $75$ amino acids.
-However, they differ in difficulty, with fingerprints achieving a $0.3\%$ higher F1 score than the best BERT-based model on ADAPTABLE, but an impressive $12.1\%$ gain on DRAMP.
-Those results show that the atom-level, short-range fingerprints overall result in excellent models, but the exact data used for training have a considerable impact on the final performance.
+Results are reported in Table \ref{table_results_bert_benchmark}, focusing on F1 score, as all models achieve nearly identical AUROC values close to $100\%$.
+Additional metrics are provided in the Supplementary Material.
+Fingerprint-based models achieve state-of-the-art performance on all datasets, with Topological Torsion (TT) yielding the best average F1 score.
+Performance differences vary by dataset but show no clear dependence on test set size or peptide size.
+For instance, ADAPTABLE and DRAMP both contain approximately 4000 peptides with an average length of $75$ amino acids, yet differ substantially in difficulty.
+On ADAPTABLE, fingerprints improve F1 by $0.3\%$ over the best BERT-based model, while on DRAMP the gain reaches $12.1\%$.
+These results demonstrate that atom-level, short-range fingerprints consistently yield strong models, but the exact data used for training has a considerable impact on the final performance.